 Healthy Habits for Mental Health

 Mental health is defined as “a person’s condition with regard to their psychological and emotional well-being.”
 In order to maintain a healthy psychological and emotional state, there are a few positive changes that can help improve your mood, manage your daily mental health, and reduce stress without the use of medication or with the lowest dose possible.
+Of course, you should ask your doctor for help for struggling teens or children.

 Make Sleep a Priority